 No transport assistance will be offered to enable children to attend wraparound provision, breakfast clubs, paid employment, extra-curricular activities or any other provision which exists outside of normal school hours.
-Similarly no transport will be provided to any site other than the school's main campus.
-No transport assistance will be provided to college day release programmes, work experience or other school sites.
+Similarly, no transport will be provided to any site other than the school's main campus.
+No transport assistance will be provided to college day release programmes, to attend an induction or taster day at another school/college, work experience or other school sites

 Eligibility for travel assistance will be reviewed annually or when there is a change in circumstances.
-For pupils with a statement of special educational needs or an EHCP, this will be done following the annual review of the statement or EHCP.
+For pupils with an EHCP, this will be done following the annual review of the EHCP.
 Any changes will be implemented from the start of the next school term or sooner if mutually agreeable.